iamvee/how-to-start-a-conversation-with-a-developer/README.md

 * the classic debate on `tab` or `space`
   * usage
    ```
-   ice-breaker       : can you believe there's a bunch of people out there telling `tab`
+   ice-breaker       : can you believe there's a bunch of people out there telling "tab"
-                       is better than `space`? that's insane!
+                       is better than "space"? that's insane!
    victim (developer): yeah, that's unbeliveable!
 Even if ... (the conversation continues...)
    ```